The first look at Sony’s new XG95 TV

 - Full-array LED with local dimming – delivers light from multiple LEDs from separate zones so you get better contrast with brighter peaks and deeper blacks.

-On top of this, it has a top-of-the-range backlight which puts out six times the contrast of normal Sony LED TVs without local dimming.
+On top of this, it has a top-of-the-range backlight which puts out six times the contrast of a normal Sony LED TV without local dimming.
 The lightest whites and the darkest blacks can all be seen with beautiful detail and accuracy.

 See it all from any angle